flub78/multitenant/doc/test_environments.md

 ## End to End tests on deployment

 By default these tests should be able to run on any deployment.
 The CD pipeline install a test environment on one public server and then run the tests.
+These tests have no direct access to the database nor any internal data.
+They are pure black box tests.

+There are two kinds of deployment End to End tests
+* After installation, the database is empty, no user is registered
+* Tests on deployment, these test makes no assumption on the state of the database, they can run on any deployed environment and only rely on an existing admin user.
+On success, they delete all created data and create only very unlikely data that should not conflict with existing one.
+May be that prefixing all data names by "tests_on_deployment_" could avoid conflicts.